bniladridas/mol-platform/docs/index.md

 # mol-platform

-A **containerized microservice application** for molecular simulation, mutation analysis, and visualization — designed for reproducibility, modularity, and scalability using Docker.
+A **containerized microservice application** for molecular generation and analysis using RDKit — designed for reproducibility, modularity, and scalability using Docker.
+Generates molecular variants through systematic mutations with secure API access.

 ## Features